 Avoid 50/50 accusations.
 This is a common mistake.
 Try to avoid getting yourself in situations where it could only be you or one other person.
 In such a case, it's pretty much guaranteed that you will get voted off sooner or later.
 No one can argue with the power of "if it's not me, vote yellow", yeah?

 Don't overdo venting.
 You need to keep in mind that being in a vent the entire game might make you sus.
 The crew might realize that no one has seen you for ages, and you'll likely lack any good alibi!
 Also, be smart about getting in and out of the vent.
 If you just pop out of it without paying much attention to your surroundings, you might get caught!
 Another good vent-related idea is to memorize which ones are visible on cameras and avoid using them if possible.
 If you keep all these points in mind, vents can be an invaluable asset in completing your mission.

 Slam that sabotage button.
 Sabotages are awesome.
 You can use them in many different ways.
 Calling an O2 crisis can be a great distraction from the body you killed on the opposite side of the map.
 Turning off the lights will help you a lot if the crew is smart enough to stay in groups.
 And on the maps where you can close off doors (you can't do that in Mira HQ), you can use that to bring some chaos into the game and make the crewmates anxious!
 And the best part?
 You can still sabotage when you're voted off.
 In 2+ impostor games, the help of your co-killer from beyond the grave can be invaluable.

-The lists above are by no means comprehensive - there's a ton of strategies that both sides can implement and even more little tricks that you can pull off to increase your chances of winning.
+The lists above are by no means comprehensive – there are a ton of strategies both sides can implement and even more little tricks you can pull off to increase your chances of winning.
 However, we think that figuring them out on your own is a big part of the fun!
 Now all that's left to do is put the knowledge from this calculator to use and have the time of your life on The Skeld!